zackbouz1/trainning-hangout/README.md

   - [ ] Anyone with access to the repository can assign Issues and PRs

 ## GitHub Security Capabilities( DevSecOps)
+**Important Exam Notes:**
+ - GitHub Advanced Security Features for users are available for public repositories for free.
+ - Organizations using GitHub Enterprise Cloud with a **license for GitHub Advanced Security** can also enable Advanced Security Features for users on their private and internal repositories.

 ### Supply Chain
  - *Dependency Graph:* view your dependencies
    - *Advisory database:* canoncial database of dependency vulnerabilities
    - *Security alerts and updates:* notifications for vulnerabilities in your dependencies, and pull requests to fix them
  - *OSS Vulnerability Scanning:*
-     - Dependabot
-     - Dependency review (Advanced security): identify new dependencies and vulnerabilities in PR
-     - Organization-Dependency-Insights
+     - Dependabot: Dependabot alerts are free to use for all repositories on GitHub.com.
+Advanced capabilities, like the ability to create **custom auto-triage rules** for Dependabot alerts, are available (for free) on public repositories only or Organizations with Advanced Sercurity license.

 ### Code
  - *Secret Scanning Alerts (Advanced security):* Find API tokens or other secrets exposed anywhere in your git history
      - Custom Regex
      - Private-Secret-Scanning
-     - Public-Secret-Scanning: Secret scanning alerts for partners runs automatically on public repositories and public npm packages to notify service providers about leaked secrets on GitHub.com.
-     -
+     - Public-Secret-Scanning
  - *CodeQL Scanning (Advanced security):* Static analysis of every git push, integrated into the developer workflow.

 ### Development Lifecycle
- - *Branch protection:* Enforce requirement for pushing to a branch and merging PRs
+ - *Branch protection rules:* Enforce requirement for pushing to a branch and merging PRs
+   - Advanced Security feature: Branch protection rule can require the code to pass a series of Status Checks before allowing the PR - e.g., Code should pass CodeQL analysis, Python code should be properly formatted.
  - *Commit signing:* Enforce requirement that all commits are signed

 ## GitHub Organization and Repository Roles